What You Need To Know About Another Wild Week In The Russia Investigation

 Now, Cohen said, he has his "freedom back," notwithstanding the prison term, and his adviser vowed that Cohen isn't finished talking publicly about what he knows about Trump.

-"At the appropriate time, after [special counsel Robert] Mueller completes his investigation and issues his final report, I look forward to assisting Michael to state publicly all he knows about Mr. Trump – and that includes any appropriate congressional committee interested in the search for truth and the difference between facts and lies," said Lanny Davis in a statement after the sentencing hearing.
+"At the appropriate time, after [special counsel Robert] Mueller completes his investigation and issues his final report, I look forward to assisting Michael to state publicly all he knows about Mr. Trump – and that includes any appropriate congressional committee interested in the search for truth and the difference between facts and lies," Lanny Davis said in a statement after the sentencing hearing.

 Meaning what?
-Cohen has created legal and political peril for Trump already: He said in his guilty plea in August that Trump directed him to make the payments to the two women that prosecutors call a breach of federal campaign finance law.
+Cohen has created legal and political peril for Trump already.
+He said in his guilty plea in August that Trump directed him to make the payments to the two women that prosecutors call a breach of federal campaign finance law.
 That raises questions about Trump's culpability in those actions.

 But what Cohen also did on Wednesday was make clear that even though he has reached the end of his road legally, he has yet more to say about Trump and he could continue to pose political problems for the president.